By Charles Dickens

 An omnibus variation of the groundbreaking intercourse comedies that jointly shape the Horatio Stubbs Trilogy.

-Following our hero from schoolboy via to soldier and directly to his 40s, those books have been hugely stunning once they have been first released within the Seventies yet at the moment are considered as landmark novels.
+Following our hero from schoolboy via to soldier and directly to his 40s, those books have been hugely surprising after they have been first released within the Seventies yet are actually considered as landmark novels.

 The Hand-Reared Boy, A Soldier Erect and A impolite Awakening.

 Extra info for Dombey and Son (Penguin Classics)

 Yes, I think I can go on now.
 In fact, I feel stronger.
 Much stronger.
 Funny where the energy comes from.
 Now to work, only now it isn’t work any more,” he wrote in Working Days on October 20.